THE COROMANDEL HISTORY HIGHLIGHTS

 Drive south along the spectacular Thames Coast Road from Coromandel Town, pausing for photo opportunities at coastal villages enroute to Thames.
 Built on the pioneering industries of gold mining and kauri logging, Thames is the largest town in the region.
 Rich with living history, Thames reveals its stories through the prevalence of heritage buildings and museums dotted throughout the town.

-A slight detour off the main road at Tapu will lead you to Koru at Rapaura, a highly recommended stop off for lunch for those who didn't endulge in Coromandel Town.
+A slight detour off the main road at Tapu will lead you to Rapaura, a highly recommended stop off for a picnic lunch and a gentle explorataio through the tranquil and extensive gardens.
 If time permits, a meander around the watergardens offers a superb example of New Zealand nature at its best.

 Further down the coast is Waiomu Beach Cafe, who offer a great hearty selection of dine-in and takeaway options.